poemm/testnet/c_cpp_guide.md

 Write down the end of the output of the above `make` command, it should include something like: `--sysroot=/home/user/repos/wasmception/sysroot`.

 Next we will download and build a version of wrc20 which uses `malloc`.
 Make sure to edit the `Makefile` with the sysroot data above, and change the path of `clang` to our newly compiled version which may look something like `/home/user/repos/wasmception/dist/bin/clang`.
 Make sure that `main.syms` has a list of Ewasm helper functions you are using.

-Aside: If you are using C++, make sure to modify the Makefile to `clang++`, use `extern "C"` around the helper function declarations, and follow other tips from wasmception.

 ```sh
 git clone https://gist.github.com/poemm/91b64ecd2ca2f1cb4a88d31315313b9b.git cwrc20_with_malloc